gregogalante/code-experiments/README.md

-# Rails-tools
+# Config-files
-Some files used for Rails projects
+Some files used for web projects

-<b>1- deploy.rb</b>
+## deploy.rb

-Configuration file for deploy with Mina.
+Configuration file to deploy Ruby on Rails applications with Mina deploy.

-<b>2- Gemfile</b>
+## Gemfile

-Basic gemfile for new projects
+Basic gemfile for new Ruby on Rails projects.